RutledgePaulV/injecting-streams/readme.md

 ## Injecting Streams

 Implements a `java.io.OutputStream` that injects bytes as data is written to the original output stream.
-Bytes are injected following a delimiter of your choice (an array of known bytes).
-Correct for all uses of the returned stream, implemented efficiently, and has zero dependencies.
+Bytes are injected before or after a delimiter of your choice (an array of known bytes).
+Correct for all uses of the returned stream, carefully implemented for optimal efficiency, and has zero dependencies.

 ### Usage